Lecture notes on the formation and early evolution of planetary systems: Introduction

 \subsubsection{Minor bodies}

-As a rough generalization the Solar System is dynamically full, in the sense that most locations where test particle orbits would be stable for 5~Gyr are, in fact, occupied by minor bodies.
+As a rough generalization the Solar System is dynamically full, in that most locations where test particle orbits would be stable for 5~Gyr are, in fact, occupied by minor bodies \citep[e.g., for the outer Solar System see][]{holman93}.
 In the inner and middle Solar System the main asteroid belt is the largest reservoir of minor bodies.
-The asteroid belt displays considerable structure, most notably in the form of sharp decreases in the number of asteroids in zones known as the {\em Kirkwood gaps}.
+The asteroid belt displays considerable structure, most notably in the form of sharp decreases in the number of asteroids in the {\em Kirkwood gaps}.
 The existence of these gaps provides a striking illustration of the importance of resonances (in this case with Jupiter) in influencing dynamics.
-Their detailed shapes provide constraints on the extent to which the orbits of the giant planets could have evolved during the lifetime of the Solar System \citep{minton09}.
+The asteroid belt also preserves radial gradients in composition, with the water-rich bodies that are the source of meteorites known as carbonaceous chondrites residing in the outer belt, while the inner belt is dominated by water-poor asteroids that source the enstatite chondrites \citep{morbi00}.